rrquizon1/MachXO3D-Internal-Flash-Programming-using-SPI/README.md

 spi_data_golden.c-contains the golden image to be programmed at CFG1

-feature_row.c-contains the feature row information taken from .fea file.
+feature_row.c-contains the feature row and feature bits information taken from .fea file.

 Steps to run the project: